slipstream/SlipStreamDocumentation/docs/administrator_guide/prerequisites.rst

-To administer and monitor the machine running the SlipStream service, you may also want to have the SSH port (22) and the Nagios NRPE port (5666) open to your administrators' machines.
+To administer and monitor the machine running the SlipStream service, you may also want to have the SSH port (22) and the Nagios NRPE port (5666) open to your administrators' and monitoring machines.

-The configured SlipStream connectors act as clients of the correponding cloud service provider.
+The configured SlipStream connectors act as clients of the corresponding cloud service provider.
 Consequently, the server must also have *outgoing* access to the underlying cloud service endpoints.
 The ports used vary depending on the cloud service provider.